rpesciotta/assist/README.md

 - make it ios installable app
 - adapt the helpdesk view to work on mobile
 - use mobile notifications instead of just ui notifications
+- move configurations to a separate collection and provide an admin interface to manage it